31 Backyard Garden Party Ideas For The Perfect Summer Party

 7. Plan For Rain

-I don’t mean to dampen the mood here, but living in England, I know how unpredictable the weather can be.
+I don’t want to dampen the mood here, but living in England, I know how unpredictable the weather can be.
 It can be sunny one minute and then a thunderstorm the next!

-Have a gazebo on standby in case there’s rain!
-If you do a garden party every year, it might be a good idea to buy one.
-They come in handy for all summer as they give relief from the sun during hotter days, too.
+Have a gazebo on standby in case there’s rain.
+If you host a garden party every year, it might be a good idea to buy one.
+They come in handy all summer as they give relief from the sun during hotter days, too.
 Or you can rent one if you prefer.
-Just make sure you are ready for bad weather, especially if you are invading a large crowd that may not fit inside your house if it rains!
+Just make sure you’re ready for bad weather, especially if you’re inviting a large crowd that may not fit inside your house if it rains!

 8. Setting the Table